InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 With stainless steel grind components and a robust 3/4 HP motor, the Contractor 333 is designed to put up with years of regular use.
 When paired with sensible habits (cold water, no grease, avoiding long strings of fibrous material), many units run reliably for a long time.

-In many regions it ships with around a 3-year limited in-home warranty, where a technician can come to you if something fails under warranty.
+In many regions it ships with around a 3-year limited in-home warranty.
 Always check the exact warranty terms for your region, as coverage can vary.

 Pros